SQULS/ComicsAPI/README.md

 }]
 ```

-It also accepts three additional parameters.
+It also accepts four additional parameters.

 ### week